MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.PersonalContacts/Get-MgUserContact.md

 Retrieve the properties and relationships of a contact object.
 There are two scenarios where an app can get a contact in another user's contact folder:

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaUserContact](/powershell/module/Microsoft.Graph.Beta.PersonalContacts/Get-MgBetaUserContact?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)